erasmus-without-paper/ewp-specs-architecture/README.md

 The major advantage of such automatic updating is that the partners *do not need* to contact the registry maintainer when they want to change some of their Registry entries.
-Most changes in the registry can performed simply by updating the manifest on **the partner's** server (and the Registry will fetch these changes automatically).
+Most changes in the registry can be performed simply by updating the manifest on **the partner's** server (and the Registry will fetch these changes automatically).
+This process is safer and less prone to social engineering attacks.

 #### Accessing the Registry